');

 About Dayton, WA

-Dayton is a small community in Washington with a population of 2,695 residents.
-The median household income is $71,687 per year, which is above the national average.
-The median age in Dayton is 51.3 years.
+Dayton is a small town located in Washington with a population of 2,695 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,687 per year, which is 5% below the national median of $75,149.
+The median age of 51.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Dayton, WA